 Very Special Arts Festival is a much loved service project held in conjunction with the Lauren Rogers Museum every fall.
 It is a day for all special needs children in Jones County and surrounding counties to get together and enjoy music, arts and crafts, and one another.
 On the average, 300 children are served.

-Chic Chat at Laurel’s 9th grade Academy is Junior Auxiliary of Laurel’s child welfare project.
-Once a month JA members will mentor girls on topics such as conflict resolution, etiquette, stress management and forgiveness.
+Chic Chat at Laurel High School is Junior Auxiliary of Laurel’s child welfare project.
+Once a month JA members will mentor 9th grade girls on topics such as conflict resolution, bullying, etiquette, stress management and forgiveness.
 Junior Auxiliary of Laurel’s main goal is to teach girls the importance of going to school and staying in school.

 GIRL TALK provides an educational and fun day for 8th grade girls at Laurel Middle School.
 This one day workshop shares information on topics such as girl’s health, self-esteem, and healthy choices.
 Entertainment and special treats are provided throughout the day.
 This project teaches girls the importance of making healthy choices for a brighter future.